 But despite her troubled past — a difficult upbringing, her no-good husband who’s gone on the lam, and the one terrible day that tore a hole in her heart — she’s shaped a good life for herself.
 It’s marked by sweet friendships and small pleasures: an evening drink, a conversation with a friend, a favorite pink frock hidden beneath an appropriately somber gray cloak.

 Then one day, a detective named Julien knocks on her door.
-Julien has a mystery about his life to unravel, and he’s the catalyst for Violette to unearth her past, too.
+Julien has a mystery about his life that needs to be unraveled, and he’s the catalyst for Violette to unearth her past, too.

 As the story unfolds, we learn more about Violette’s daily life at the cemetery and the twists of fate that brought her to the tiny house inside its gates.
 We meet her social circle — three gravediggers, three undertakers, and a priest — who provide welcome comic relief.
 We also meet the cemetery’s residents in bittersweet flashes of memory.
 And alongside Violette, we come to know (and love) Julien.